-General requirements for students in Year 12 completing the WACE in 2020 Students must:
+General requirements for students completing the WACE in 2021 Students must:

-- demonstrate a minimum standard of literacy and a minimum standard of numeracy - complete a minimum of 20 units, or equivalents as described below - complete at least four Year 12 ATAR courses or complete a Certificate II (or higher) VET qualification.
+- demonstrate a minimum standard of literacy and a minimum standard of numeracy - complete a minimum of 20 units, or equivalents as described below - complete: - at least four Year 12 ATAR courses,\ or - at least five Year 12 General courses+ (or a combination of General and up to three Year 12 ATAR courses) or equivalent, or - o a Certificate II (or higherII) VET qualification in combination with ATAR, General or Foundation courses.

-In the context of ATAR courses in the WACE, the term 'complete' requires that a student sits the ATAR course examination or has an approved Sickness/Misadventure Application for not sitting the examination in that course.
+\In the context of ATAR courses in the WACE, the term 'complete' requires that a student sits the ATAR course examination or has an approved Sickness/Misadventure Application for not sitting the examination in that course.
 Students who do not sit the ATAR course examination will not have a course mark or grade recorded on their WASSA, nor will they receive an ATAR course report.